DianZzzz/DianZzzz.github.io/_finance/CFA/Institutional-Wealth-Management.md

 - Through OTC options: The tenor and strike prices of the options can be customized and be extended beyond what is available with exchange-traded options.
 - Through use VIX futures or options on VIX futures: can more explicitly express a pure volatility view without the need for constant delta hedging of an equity put or call for isolating the volatility exposure.
 - Through an OTC volatility swap or a variance swap: A volatility swap is a forward contract on future realized price volatility.
 Both swaps provide “pure” exposure to volatility alone

+## Mutual Fund

+- Open-end fund tends to be less liquid than close-end fund